Dasharo/docs/docs/guides/dasharo-reviewers-guide.md

 ## Configure MSI Firmware With Intel Default Parameters

 After you have found your processor model values, you can input them on MSI firmware.
-Most likely you want to start from default settings.
+Most likely, you want to start from default settings.

 Enter MSI Firmware, and change the following: